chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+Belgium are favourites here with 47.3% probability of winning.

 Belgium were turgid in the first half against Denmark but proved their quality in the second half.
-Finland aren't the greatest team in the world, and I expect a Belgian victory even if they do not play to their best. **Finland 0-2 Belgium**
+With Kevin de Bruyne back to his best, we can expect Belgium to create a lot of chances.
+Finland aren't the greatest team and after suffering the 1-0 loss against Russia, there should not be a shock in this game.
+We expect a Belgian victory even if they do not play to their best and they will collect maximum points in their group. **Finland 0-2 Belgium**

-### Group B: Denmark vs Russia
+### Group B: Denmark vs Russia (Home Advantage)
 <em>Weighted xG (<span style="color:blue">1.95</span> - 1.22) /
 <em>Weighted xGA (<span style="color:red">0.95</span> - 1.17)